Registered Apprenticeship Information System (RAIS)

 Whenever possible, historical imputation is used to correct invalid entries for sex, date of birth, and registration date.

-The RAIS is a census produced from administrative data and is not subject to non-response.
+The RAIS is produced from administrative data and is not subject to non-response.
 As such, estimation weights are not used to produce estimates from the RAIS.
 Estimation for the RAIS consists of producing counts and frequencies of apprentices and trade qualifiers by various domains of interest.

 The results of the current year's data are compared against past year's data to detect any unusual or unexpected changes.
 The aggregated results of the current year's processing are sent in tabular format back to the province or territory that provided them for certification.